xinwenfu/GenCyber/Python/README.md

 We can actually various <a href="https://www.pcwdld.com/linux-commands-cheat-sheet">Linux commands</a> within a terminal.

 ###  Running Python Program Directly at Command Line
-The third way is to run the Python script, i.e., the file, directly at the command line.
+The third way is to run the Python script directly at the command line.
 Sometimes, we want this method since we may run a Python script very often and entering *python* every time is cumbersome.

+There are a few things to do before we use this method.
-- We need to make sure the first line of the Python file must have the shebang line
+1. We need to make sure the first line of the Python file must have the shebang line specifying which Python interpreter shall be used.
 ```
 #!/usr/bin/python
 ```
-- We need to go into the folder where the script file is saved and make the Python file executable using the following command
+2. We need to go into the folder where the script file is saved and make the Python file executable using the following command
 ```
 chmod u+x basics.py
 ```
-- Now we can run the file from command line directly
+3. Now we can run the file from command line directly
 ```
 ./basics.py
 ```